conradbm/streamml/README.md

 <strong>Supported stream operators</strong>: lr, ridge, lasso, enet, svr, knnr, abr, mlpr

-<strong>Supported Args</strong>: metrics -> ['rmse','mse', 'r2','explained_variance','mean_absolute_error','median_absolute_error'], verbose, regressors, and params.
+<strong>Supported Args</strong>: metrics -> [rmse, mse, r2, explained_variance, mean_absolute_error, median_absolute_error], verbose, regressors, and params.
 Params is build into the GridSearchCV function within sklearn, so each specified parameter will be automatically plugged into this method and hypertuned for you.

 <code>
 performances = ModelSelectionStream(Xnew,y).flow(